paul-hammant/tbd/content/branch-by-abstraction/index.md

 (or a pair of developers), has a change that is going to take five days to complete.
 There may be some aspect of repetition to the coding activities in the five day activity.

+**Rules:**

-Rule 1: There's also a lot of developers already depending on the code that is subject of the 'longer to complete' change, and we don't want them to be sloweed down in any way Rule 2: No commit pushed to the shared repo should jeopardize the ability to go live.
+1. There's also a lot of developers already depending on the code that is subject of the 'longer to complete' change, and we don't want them to be sloweed down in any way.
+2. No commit pushed to the shared repo should jeopardize the ability to go live.

 ## Ideal steps